Quantcast

 Our community has the juice, even in sex work.
 When we chant we sound good, you hear me.
 Like, soulful kirtan is a THING and we do it well.

 My upbringing consisted of a mish-mosh of things.
-My biggest complaint being that my mother, a hotep-ish fan of Dr. Sebi, raised us without sweets.
+My biggest complaint is that my mother, a hotep-ish fan of Dr. Sebi, raised us without sweets.
 She also raised us without religion, which I'm incredibly grateful for.
-We were home schooled, initially, with several other children from the neighborhood, but a toxic marriage took a toll on my mother's mental health and she divorced my stepfather.
+We were home-schooled, initially, with several other children from the neighborhood, but a toxic marriage took a toll on my mother's mental health and she divorced my stepfather.
 Soon after, we began attending public school.

 Birth Of A Sex Doula

 It turned out that traditional marriage and orthodox Islam weren't the best fit for me, and after my second divorce, I removed the veil.
-I hired a massage therapist, and that woman provided me with more embodied joy then I even knew I was capable, and certainly more than I had felt in the years of selfish lovers and inattentive husbands.
+I hired a massage therapist, and that woman provided me with more embodied joy than I even knew I was capable, of and certainly more than I had felt in the years of selfish lovers and inattentive husbands.
 I knew at that moment I wanted to give that kind of pleasure to people.
-With that, I closed my business, a small restaurant on the southside of Chicago, and went to massage school.
+With that, I closed my business, a small restaurant on the south side of Chicago, and went to massage school.

 I eventually began studying and working as a birth doula, focusing on prenatal and infant massage in my program.
 However, on Craigslist I was able to work from home, where massage therapy was busy enough to pay rent when birth clients were slow.